History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 2. Nitrates: Agricultural areas often contain nitrates that can enter water supplies through fertilizer runoff.
 In infants, elevated nitrate levels in drinking water can lead to blue baby syndrome (methemoglobinemia), a potentially life-threatening condition.
 According to the Environmental Protection Agency (EPA), nitrates in drinking water have a maximum contaminant level (MCL) of 10 mg/L

-3. PFAS (Forever Chemicals): Per-and polyfluoroalkyl substances (PFAS) are man-made chemicals that produce non-stick-coated products such as pots and pans, firefighting foams, and other industrial processes.
-Such chemicals enter the environment and the human body and cause various diseases such as cancer, liver problems, and immune system disorders.
-The EWG reported that more than 200 million Americans are exposed to PFAS-contaminated water supplies.
+3. PFAS (Forever Chemicals): Per- and polyfluoroalkyl substances (PFAS) are man-made chemicals that produce nonstick-coated products such as pots and pans, firefighting foams, and other industrial processes.
+These chemicals enter the environment and the human body and cause various diseases, such as cancer, liver problems, and immune system disorders.
+The EWG reported that over 200 million Americans are exposed to PFAS-contaminated water supplies.

 Seven Major Types of Water Pollutants